d3/d3-voronoi/README.md

 <a name="diagram_triangles" href="#diagram_triangles">#</a> <i>diagram</i>.<b>triangles</b>() [<>](https://github.com/d3/d3-voronoi/blob/master/src/Diagram.js#L82 "Source")

 Returns the Delaunay triangulation of the specified *data* array as an array of triangles.
 Each triangle is a three-element array of elements from *data*.
-Since the Delaunay triangulation is computed as the dual of the Voronoi diagram, and the Voronoi diagram is clipped by the [extent](#voronoi_extent), the Delaunay triangulation is likewise affected by the extent.
+Since the triangulation is computed as the dual of the Voronoi diagram, and the Voronoi diagram is clipped by the [extent](#voronoi_extent), a subset of the Delaunay triangulation is returned.

 <a name="diagram_links" href="#diagram_links">#</a> <i>diagram</i>.<b>links</b>() [<>](https://github.com/d3/d3-voronoi/blob/master/src/Diagram.js#L108 "Source")